joseph-iussa/feed-reader/README.md

 The app is structured using the MVVM architecture.

-I've recently begun adding unit tests.
-So far I've added tests for the data access layer of the app.
+I'm currently in the process of adding tests, both integration and unit.
+I've written integration tests for direct database interactions and am in the process of writing unit tests for the rest of the application.